openshift/windows-machine-config-operator/docs/HACKING.md

 This project contains git submodules for the following components:

+- cloud-provider-azure
+- containerd
+- containernetworking-plugins
+- csi-proxy
+- hcsshim
+- kube-proxy
 - kubernetes
 - ovn-kubernetes
-- containernetworking-plugins
 - promu
 - windows_exporter
-- containerd
-- hcsshim
-- kube-proxy
-- cloud-provider-azure

 To update the git submodules you can use the script hack/update_submodules.sh Use the help command for up to date instructions: